DarkWiiPlayer/restia/guides/getting-started.md

 The controller just renders a parametrized **view**, which, by convention is a function as described above.

-## Making it bot-friendly
+## Making it robot-friendly

 We already have a nice HTML page, but what about computers?
 They don't like looking at HTML pages nearly as much as human users do.
-Instead, let's ofer them the same content in a more machine-readable format.
+Instead, let's offer them the same content in a more machine-readable format.

 To achieve this, first replace the line that renders the view with: